kindredFP/sandbox/README.md

 - A JavaScript function to change the background color.
 - ESLint configured to lint the JavaScript code.
 - GitHub Actions workflow to run ESLint on each push to the repository.
-- Plans to incorporate Cypress tests.
+- GitHub Actions workflow to run Cypress tests.

 ## Getting Started